Guide to Balancing Speed and Control in DevOps

 How to remove the containers

-If you want to remove the containers after stopping them, you can use the docker rm command in a similar manner:
+To remove Docker containers after stopping them, use the docker rm command followed by the container ID or name.

 docker rm $(docker ps -a -q)